trussworks/Engineering-Playbook/web/api/rest-api-design/Data-Design.md

 }
 ```

+## Types of  Parameters

 ### Path Parameter

 This parameter is in the URI of the path, the web address so to speak.

-**Typically, path parameters are used to pass identifiers of the resource in the path**.
-This is handy as it means you do not have to send a body for a simple GET request, for example.
+**Typically, path parameters are used to pass in a resource identifier**.
+This is handy as it means you don't have to send a body for a simple GET request.

 In our example request, which is a PATCH request, the path is: